 This version of the CWE is used only with OBX-5.
 The CWE data type is used where it is necessary to communicate a code, text, coding system and the version of coding system the code was drawn from.
 It also allows the communication of an alternate code drawn from another coding system.
 Many coded fields in this specification identify coding systems or value sets that must be used for the field.
 When populating the CWE data types with these values, this guide does not give preference to the triplet in which the standard code should appear.
 The receiver is expected to examine the coding system names in components 3 and 6 to determine if it recognizes the coding system.
 CWE.9 is always expected to be sent in this CWE to comply with CLIA regulation of matching result statements between reports of record at both sender and receiver system.

-Since OBX.5 allows for a change in datatype the ST datatype shall be used instead of the CWE if a result is NOT coded.

 The CWE data type allows communication of "null flavors", referred to as CWE Status(es), where the values are drawn from HL7 Table 0353.
 The CWE Statuses are not supported in this guide.

-Conformance Statements: Base Profile

-LRI-CWE.b-1: If CWE.4 (Alternate Identifier) is valued, then CWE.6 (Name of Alternate Coding System) SHALL be valued.

-CX – GU – Extended Composite ID with Check Digit (Globally Unique)
+CX-GU – Extended Composite ID with Check Digit (Globally Unique)